recc-tech/tech/checklists/weekly/mcr-video-setup.md

 ## Nice-To-Have

 - [ ] Other assets (e.g., announcements, bumper videos) are imported into vMix in case they can't be sent from the FOH station.
-- [ ] Backup slides for the message notes and Bible verses are ready in vMix in case they can't be sent from the FOH station.

 ## General Reminders